-This month I spent an amazing 48 hours visiting Nashville, Tennessee and I am so excited to share this itinerary with you too.
+I have wanted to visit Nashville, forever.
+Visiting Nashville, Tennessee with my son, the musician was super exciting.
+Allow me to share this itinerary with you.
 First, I have to tell you, I’m a little embarrassed.
-Other than passing through a few times to head to the airport or head up to Knoxville, I hadn’t REALLY visited Nashville, yet.
-You see, the embarrassment comes from living in Alabama for ten years.
-I mean, like north Alabama, two hours away.
+Other than passing through Nashville a few times to head to the airport, I hadn’t REALLY visited this great city.
+As a result, the embarrassment comes from living in north Alabama for ten years.
+I mean, like really north Alabama, just two hours away.
 No real excuse, other than I’m not a real BIG CITY girl.

-However, I will tell you Nashville may be a big city, but has a small town feel.
-My son, Christopher is a musician and he is uber-talented.
+However, I will tell you Nashville may be a big city but also has a small-town feel.
+My son is a musician and he is uber-talented.
 You know, I’m his Momma so he thinks I gotta say that, but he is, so there.
-He’s about to go out into the BIG WORLD, so before he does I said, let’s go visit Nashville.
-He knows this city pretty well, so here is our itinerary from the heart of a musician who loves ALL kinds of music including Country.
+He’s about to go out into the BIG WORLD, so before he does I said, let’s go visit Nashville!
+Consequently, he knows this city pretty well, so here is our itinerary from the heart of a musician who loves ALL kinds of music including Country.

 When I travel with family I prefer to stay in AirBnb’s, mostly because we get our own space and it’s a bit more comfortable.
 Oh, and I should mention when we travel with Chris, a guitar is always in tow so we want to minimize neighbor disturbances as much as possible.

 Our apartment in the heart of the city was within walking distance to everything we wanted to see in two days.
 Our apartment was neat and clean, had a kitchen, a pull-out futon bed for Chris, a great shower and felt secure.
 Working with Allison at the Unique and Stylish Studio in Nashville was super easy and she answered all my pre-questions with ease.
 Parking is off-site and we walked to the apartment a little less than a mile and it was about $30/day and was an indoor parking garage.
 Totally worth it and about average for major cities around the world.